-The interim condensed consolidated financial statements of the Company for the nine months ended September 30, 2018 have been prepared in accordance with Philippine Accounting Standard (PAS) 34, Interim Financial Reporting.
+The interim condensed consolidated financial statements of the Company for the semester ended June 30, 2018 have been prepared in accordance with Philippine Accounting Standard (PAS) 34, Interim Financial Reporting.

 The interim condensed consolidated financial statements do not include all the information and disclosures required in the annual financial statements, and should be read in conjunction with the company's annual consolidated financial statements as at December 31, 2017.